WHLG

 WHLG (101.3 FM) is a radio station broadcasting a Contemporary Christian format, licensed to Port St. Lucie, Florida.
 The station serves the Treasure Coast from Vero Beach to North Palm Beach and is Radio Training Network, Inc.

+History

-Horizon Broadcasting reached a deal in May 2021, to sell WHLG and WTSM near Tallahassee to Radio Training Network, which owns The Joy FM regional network of Christian Contemporary radio stations, for $1.3 million.
+Horizon Broadcasting reached a deal in May 2021, to sell WHLG and WTSM near Tallahassee to Radio Training Network, which owns The JOY FM regional network of Christian Contemporary radio stations, for $1.3 million.
 The sale was consummated on August 31, 2021.

-On September 1, 2021, WHLG changed their format from adult contemporary to contemporary Christian, branded as "The Joy FM".
+On September 1, 2021, WHLG changed their format from adult contemporary to contemporary Christian, branded as "The JOY FM".